etwernerMIDS/Data_Analysis/Projects/Alliance_Analysis/README.md

 This is a written report that details the motivation behind this project and repository.
 It includes an in-depth analysis of the military alliance structure as well as the visualizations that act as evidence to support this argument.

-* two example R code files
+* two example .R code files

 These files include functions that produced some of the visualizations included in this project and repository.